 The Eclipse Project was originally created by IBM in November 2001 and supported by a consortium of software vendors.
 The Eclipse Project continues to be used by millions of developers.

 The Eclipse Foundation was created in January 2004 as an independent not-for-profit corporation to act as the steward of the Eclipse community.
-The independent not-for-profit corporation was created to allow a vendor neutral and open, transparent community to be established around Eclipse.
+The independent not-for-profit corporation was created to allow a vendor-neutral, open, and transparent community to be established around Eclipse.

 The Eclipse Foundation has been established to serve the Eclipse open source projects and the Eclipse community.
 As an independent not-for-profit corporation, the Foundation and the Eclipse governance model ensures no single entity is able to control the strategy, policies or operations of the Eclipse community.

 The Foundation is focused on creating an environment for successful open source projects and to promote the adoption of Eclipse technology in commercial and open source solutions.
-Through services like IP Due Diligence, annual release trains, development community support and ecosystem development, the Eclipse model of open source development is a unique and proven model for open source development.
+Through services like IP Due Diligence, annual release trains, development community support, and ecosystem development, the Eclipse model of open source development is a unique and proven model for open source development.